Event: Royal Rumble 2005

 In the end, though, it came down to the two most muscle bound meatheads in the match, Batista and John Cena.
-And WWE went with a smoz finish, electing to have both men eliminate each other at the same time, just like Lex Luger and Bret Hart did back in 1994.
-But instead of declaring the two co-winners as they had done 11 years earlier, Vince McMahon famously rushed to the ring in anger and restarted the match.
+Unfortunately, they botched the finish and eliminated each other at the same time, causing Vince McMahon to famously rush to the ring in anger to restart the match.

 You'll remember, this is the event that McMahon tore not one but both of his quadriceps when he jumped into the ring and exploded his legs on it.
 It was a total fluke injury aided by a few things we need not even mention.
 Just know how rare something like this is for someone in his position.